 Spacious entrance hallway.

-Downstairs double Bedroom (4'6" bed) with access into small garden room and Ensuite Bathroom/w.c. with a shower attachment mounted above the bath.
+Downstairs double Bedroom (6ft double bed) with access into small garden room and Ensuite Bathroom/w.c. with a shower attachment mounted above the bath.

-Garden room leading to a small paved area and secluded small walled garden with "astroturf" surface which is completely private from the owner's property.
+Garden room leading to a small paved area and secluded small walled garden with a comfortable sitting area and "astroturf" surface - this area is completely private from the owner's property.
 Off-street parking for 1 car in owner's driveway.

 Sorry no pets.
 No smoking.
 Shops and pubs within a few minutes walk.
 Heating costs charged between October and April, payable to owner.
 Extra folding bed for use in downstairs bedroom.
 Stair lift.
 Unsuitable for toddlers.
 Off-street parking.
 Arrivals on Thursday and Friday only.